1)

 3. Generate a transportable tablespace set.

-A transportable tablespace set (or transportable set) consists of datafiles for the set of tablespaces being transported and an export file containing structural information (metadata) for the set of tablespaces.
-You use Data Pump to perform the export.
+A transportable tablespace set (or transportable set) consists of datafiles for the set of

 Note:

-4. Transport the tablespace set.
+Transport the

 5. Import the tablespace set.

-The steps for transporting a tablespace are illustrated more fully in the example that follows, where it is assumed the following datafiles and tablespaces exist:
+steps for transporting a tablespace are illustrated more fully in the example

 Tablespace